Love & Consequences by BJ Harvey

 That’s all I have to say.
 Axel, out!

-Find out more about the Cook County series here
+Find out more about the Cook Brothers series here

 Game Player – Matt’s Big Show

 It was 10 a.m. that fateful Monday morning, the day that will now forever go down in history as the day I lost that last shred of dignity I still held.
 A day that my wife Mia has not—and will not—ever let me forget.

 I had a well-intentioned idea to cheer up my sleep-deprived, child-carrying wife, since I knew she was feeling a bit low.
 At least I succeeded in doing one thing—she certainly hasn’t stopped laughing, or smirking, or jibing for a good two weeks now.